 By Cognadev on January 28, 2015

-It is clearly an understatement to say that we live in the world of constant goal-setting and drive to achieve.
-The success is measured by the amount of things we do.
-At the end of the day we proudly tick off the items from our never-ending ‘to-do’ list.
+It is clearly an understatement to say that we live in a world of constant goal-setting and drive to achieve.
+Success is measured by the number of things we do.
+At the end of the day, we proudly tick off the items from our never-ending ‘to-do’ list.
 And since the list is forever expanding, it is easy to fall in the trap of multi-tasking.

 So what can we do to manage our work better?
 What can we do to stick to our New Year’s resolutions for longer than a month?
 Cue new buzzword: Mindfulness.
 Whether you have heard about it or not, whether you like trendy new buzzwords or not, give it some thought and you may discover the beauty of it.

 Simply put, mindfulness refers to awareness of the present.

 Too often we find ourselves being stretched to our limits when we need to attend to an email, answer the phone at the same time while eating lunch.
 On top of that someone is already waiting at the door to speak to us and a document we were working on prior to all this is in the back of our mind.
 Sound familiar?
 We were once fooled to believe that this is how we ought to sustain efficiency.
 Unfortunately, the outcome is precisely the opposite of the intention.